skybet/skybet.github.io/_posts/2016-02-29-preventing-phishing-attacks.md

 layout:     post
 title:      Preventing phishing attacks - an example of defense in depth
 author:     dan_adams
-date:       2016-02-29 12:00:00
+date:       2016-02-29 11:00:00
 summary:    Phishing attacks are difficult to entirely prevent against, but are a good example of a situation in which "defense in depth" is appropriate.
 category:   security
 tags:       security
 ---

-Preventing phishing attacks - an example of defense in depth

 "Phishing" attacks are attempts to acquire information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity.
 The name derives from the similarity of using a bait in an attempt to catch a victim from a pool and the "bait" normally consist of an electronic message such as an email sent to a large group with the hope that some small percentage of targeted victims will fall for the ploy.

 A phishing email is generally sent by a malicious source but purporting to be from a known or trusted source such as a company's IT department or a popular social media website or high street bank.
 Phishing emails will often either have a malicious payload such as a word document with a macro, or else contain links to websites that are either infected with malware or attempt to trick people into entering their credentials.

-Typically the email itself, or the website linked to from the email use corporate imagery, branding and fonts to attempt to provide a look and feel are almost identical to the genuine, legitimate business being impersonated.
+Typically the email itself (or the website linked to from the email) uses corporate imagery, branding and fonts to provide an experience which is almost identical to the genuine business being impersonated.

 Phishing attacks are difficult to entirely prevent against, but are a good example of a situation in which "defense in depth" is appropriate - no one measure on its own is effective, but by implementing a range of anti-phishing countermeasures, the effectiveness of phishing attacks can be greatly reduced.
 So what can be done?

-### 1. Server-side Email filtering
+### 1. Server-side email filtering

 The first line of defense needed is anti-spam and email filtering for inbound email, to prevent emails from being received by your employees in the first place.
-Various technologies can be used including anti-spam filter based on BLs and IP reputation services, a server-side antivirus scan for attachments, and MX record/domain verification using Sender Policy Framework (SPF).
-Emails can be rejected by your mailserver so that they never make it to your users.
+Various technologies can be used including anti-spam filters based on BLs and IP reputation services, a server-side antivirus scan for attachments, and MX record/domain verification using Sender Policy Framework (SPF).
+Emails can then be rejected by your mailserver so that they never make it to your users.

 ### 2. User training and internal policies